Montesarca/GeometricRealization/README.md

 # GeometricRealization
-SageMath functions for working Toric Varieties.
+SageMath functions for working with Toric Varieties.

 A complement to the paper: